-Police training required of all municipal police officers in Pennsylvania:
+Police training required of all municipal police officers in Pennsylvania;

-- Commissioned under the Administrative Code of 1929 and the Municipal Police Officers Education and Training Commission.
-MPOETC is the governing body for all Commonwealth police officers in which sworn police officers in the Commonwealth, are authorized to carry firearms and empowered to make lawful arrests.
+- Commissioned under the Administrative Code of 1929 and the Municipal Police Officers Education and Training Commission (MPOETC).
+MPOETC is the governing body for all Commonwealth police officers in which sworn police officers in the Commonwealth are authorized to carry firearms and empowered to make lawful arrests.
 All criminal incidents reported within its jurisdiction are investigated by the appropriate police department.
-All criminal incidents that occur or are reported on Penn State University campuses or University property shall be investigated by University Police. - Certified as an Act 120 sworn police officer of the Pennsylvania MPOETC (Municipal Police Officers' Education and Training Commission) and graduate of the MPOETC Act 120 police academy.
-Successful completion of mandated annual recertification of 12 hours Municipal In-service-Training and required training relative firearms qualifications and CPR/AED recertification.
+All criminal incidents that occur or are reported on Penn State University campuses or University property shall be investigated by University Police. - Certified as an Act 120 sworn police officer of the Pennsylvania MPOETC and graduate of the MPOETC Act 120 police academy.
+Successful completion of mandated annual recertification of 12 hours Municipal In-service-Training and required training relative to firearms gualifications and CPR/AED recertification.
 All sworn officers are required to complete training and certification in less lethal weapons and defensive tactics systems.
 Specialty Officers are required to attend and complete training related to specialized units (K-9, Tactical Response Team, Bomb, Criminal Investigations) in addition to required MPOETC training.
-This is inclusive of training for officers' specific specialties that may include crime prevention, evidence technology, hazardous device technology, K-9 training, and finger print technology.
+This is inclusive of training for officers' specific specialties that may include crime prevention, evidence technology, hazardous device technology, K-9 training, and fingerprint technology.